When Deep Learning Meets Polyhedral Theory: A Survey: Linear Programming and Polyhedral Theory in Training

 The LP \eqref{eq:separationLP} is a linear reformulation of the latter minimization problem, where the auxiliary values $y,z$ take the value of each element in the sum.

-Once the LP \eqref{eq:separationLP} is solved, we obtain 2 halfspaces classifying our data points.
+Once the LP \eqref{eq:separationLP} is solved, we obtain a halfspace classifying our data points.
 In order to obtain a richer classification and lower error, we can iterate the procedure by means of the Multi-Surface Method Tree (MSMT, see \cite{bennett1992decision}), which solves a sequence of LPs as \eqref{eq:separationLP} in order to produce a polyhedral partition of $\mathbb{R}^n$.
-Let us illustrate how this procedure works in a simplified case: assume that solving \eqref{eq:separationLP} results in a vector $\vw_1$ such that
+Let us illustrate how one variant of this procedure works in a simplified case.
+Assume that solving \eqref{eq:separationLP} results in a vector $\vw_1$ and suppose that from it we can compute $a_1,b_1\in\mathbb{R}$ with $b_1 > a_1$ such that